 As Principal Associate and co-founder of Focus Strategies, Katharine has 25 years experience in the fields of homelessness, special needs housing, and community development.
 With Focus, she co-leads program and system evaluations, helps develop community-wide plans for reducing homelessness, and assists in the creation and implementation of performance measures and system standards.
 She also provides technical assistance and training on coordinated entry, prevention, rapid re-housing, and related topics.
 During 2013, Katharine served as a Policy Director for the U.S. Interagency Council on Homelessness where her portfolio included family homelessness, performance measurement, and research.
 Prior to consulting, she worked for the Alameda County Housing and Community Development Department overseeing Federal and State housing and homeless programs, including serving as Deputy Director.
 Katharine holds a Master’s degree in Public Policy from UC Berkeley.

-As a Consultant at Focus Strategies, Kristin oversees and manages various projects for Focus Strategies.
-She works with our clients to analyze their homeless systems and develop solutions, researches best practices in the field, analyzes information sources, authors reports, and facilitates stakeholder input processes.
+As Manager of System Design and Development at Focus Strategies, Vanessa oversees and leads a variety of complex projects for our client communities.
+She works with our clients to analyze their homeless systems and develop solutions, conducts research on best practices in the field, analyzes information sources, authors reports, and facilitates stakeholder input processes.

 Nina is responsible for administrative support to the company’s president, office management, and project-specific support to the Focus Strategies team.
 She prepares reports and documents for publication, handles information requests and coordinates staff calendars, makes all business-related travel arrangements, and manages client insurance requirements.